kadendavis866/CS321_Lab4/README.md

 TESTING:

-This program was primarily tested by comparing out output to the example outpus that were provided to us.
+This program was primarily tested by comparing out output to the example outputs that were provided to us.
 Once our output matched the example output exactly, we were confident that our program was working correctly.
 We also ran the program with every provided
 GeneBank file and a variety of settings, making sure to test edge cases such as k = 1 and k = 31.
 Without an example output file to compare to for these inputs, we just did a quick check of the output to make sure it looks reasonable.
 There are currently no